310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% bubble Shinobu %}
 I requested Mayoi-dono to stay behind at school, but…

 I see that you followed after me in the end!
-I never noticed I was being tailed— you are quite the ninja…☆
+I never noticed I was being tailed — you are quite the ninja…☆
 {% endbubble %}

 {% bubble Mayoi %}